tmqf/Token/README.md

 # Token
-Attempting to make a text app for fun!
+Attempting to make a text app

 # Todo
 - [ ] Finish the GUI